-For those sitting on a PC or laptop, provisional exam results are notified immediately after the exam - and confirmed results are sent to you within seven days.
-Candidates sitting a paper based exam are sent their results around six weeks after the exam.
+For those sitting in an online centre (in the UK or corporate centre), provisional exam results are notified immediately after the exam - and confirmed results are sent to you within seven days.
+Non-UK candidates are sent their results around six weeks after the exam.